anabargau/landing-page/README.md

 # odin-project
-This is the second project that i did on The Odin Project.
+This is the second project that I did on The Odin Project.